danbev/learning-ai/notes/ggml.md

 ```
 The else clause will be taken as node a is not a view.
 Now, `hn` is the hash
 node for `result` and `p_hn` is the hash node for `a`.
 So this is updating
-the `result` hash node to have the same buffer id and offset as `a`.
+the `result` hash node to have the same buffer id and offset as `a` and then
+setting `a`s hash node to not be allocated.
+So for the result tensor if we look up the hash node is will now have the same
+buffer id and offset as `a`.
+So result will reuse the buffer of `a`?

 This will then return us back to `ggml_gallocr_alloc_graph_impl`:
 ```c
         for (int j = 0; j < GGML_MAX_SRC; j++) {